 Augmented reality is another type of technology that is becoming increasingly popular.
 This can help the customer with their purchase decision and help them visualise themselves with the product.
 Although this can be made available through an app, there are also ways to introduce it in-store.
 In a fashion store, for example, a smart mirror can allow customers to dress in different outfits without actually trying them on.
 Similarly, in a furniture store, visitors can upload a photo of their home and try out pieces of furniture to see if it would suit their rooms.

 Research has discovered that kiosks powered by artificial intelligence (AI) are popular with customers.
 However, not all retailers are getting on board — 66% of those surveyed in one study said that they were yet to encounter artificial intelligence in-store.
 Do retailers realise the huge potential of this type of technology?
 In fact, 60% of consumers are attracted to the idea of using them to find products that they weren’t aware of before.
 As an example, in QUIZ’s digital stores, an in-store kiosk enables visitors to browse the full collection (even if some products aren’t available in-store) and order them to their homes or local store.

 Disadvantages of relying on technology

-RetailWeek found that two thirds of those surveyed had experienced problems and breakdowns in-store with the technology.
-Unfortunately, this then affects sales — one third of customers said that they were unable to complete their transactions because of the technology difficulties.
-This highlights that of course, technology can fail at times, and doesn’t always work how we would like it too.
+RetailWeek found that two-thirds of those surveyed had experienced problems and breakdowns in-store with the technology.
+Unfortunately, this then affects sales — one-third of customers said that they were unable to complete their transactions because of technical difficulties.
+This highlights that of course, technology can fail at times, and doesn’t always work how we would like it to.
 This can be frustrating and add time onto a customer’s visit which may result in a negative experience.